 BIGGER FRUIT BOWL, BIGGER BRAIN: Researchers in the Netherlands found that people who eat a diet rich in vegetables, fruit, nuts and fish have bigger brains.
 A study of more than 4000 people revealed that eating well boosts the volume of your grey matter and hippocampus (memory center) by an average of 2mm – equivalent to staying 6 months younger than your friends who don’t eat their greens.

 Studies like these don’t prove that fruits and veggies cause specific mental health outcomes; people, and nutrition, are far too complex for that.
-But they show a significant link between what we eat and how we feel: in other words, a healthy diet rich in plant foods is a safe bet for anyone interested in their mental wellbeing.
+But they show a significant link between what we eat and how we feel.
+In other words, choosing food for mental health is relatively simple: a diet rich in plant foods is a safe bet for anyone interested in their mental wellbeing.

 The best news is that getting more fruits and veggies is one of the simplest changes you can make to your daily routine.
 Five a day is a great goal, but you can start small - as the research shows, even one piece of fruit a day makes a difference.
 It’s easier than exercise, cheaper than therapy, and kinder than restricting calories – and you can start today!
 So why not make it step one on your happiness plan?